-The successful implementation of the urban air mobility (UAM) market will require emergency landing concepts that address real-world safety expectations.
+Advancements in urban air mobility illustrate the importance of this.
+The successful implementation of the UAM market will require emergency landing concepts that address real-world safety expectations.
 Revolutionary eVTOL designs force the authorities to rethink the existing emergency landing regulations.
 An integrated safety approach based on the digital twin methodology provides an interesting solution for eVTOL crashworthiness optimization.

 FAA and new safety concept for eVTOL crashworthiness